 Now comes the fun part!
 Maybe they say, “Sure!
 Here’s a 50% off coupon for the next 3 months!”
 If that works for you, awesome.
 Take it.
 But if they either won’t offer you any discount or don’t come close to what you’d need, now’s the time to play ball.

 Here’s where your research comes in handy.
-Now’s the time to explain that you’re thinking of switching to [competitor platform] because they offer a better fee, or they offer more features/services for a similar rate.
+Now’s the time to explain that you’re thinking of switching to [competitor platform] because they offer a better fee for online payment, or they offer more features/services for a similar rate.

 Let them respond and see what happens.
 If they say “they’ll see what they can do,” give them the chance to make it right.
 Otherwise, you can walk away.

 4 // Schedule Business Costs Days

 Now’s a great time to throw a few days on your calendar to remind yourself to reduce your business costs a few times per year.
 Whatever interval works for you (1x/quarter, 2x/year, etc.) make yourself a note to go back to your recurring expenses list and check in on discounts.
 So bottom line — that’s how to reduce your business costs!
 It really is as easy as that.